pulumi/registry/themes/default/content/registry/packages/gcp-global-cloudrun/installation-configuration.md

 ---
 title: GCP Global CloudRun Installation & Configuration
-meta_desc: Information on how to set up credentials to use the AWS API Gateway component.
+meta_desc: Information on how to set up credentials to use the GCP Global CloudRun.
 layout: installation
 ---